GSmithApps/zero-to-quarto-site/index.md

 class: invert
 ---

-In this tour, we'll go over over

-- Folder Structure
-- Terminal
+This site is the home for a course that takes people from Zero to Quarto.

+The goal of the course is to teach engineers, researchers, or anyone else how to use their computer a little better -- in particular, to help them move away from Word and Excel into the land of Python, Jupyter, Markdown, Git, and Quarto.

+We want these scientists and researchers to get the benefits of using code -- chief among which are

+- Version control and working more smoothly with colleagues and the open source community
+- Publishing a website to share findings
+- Using new packages and tools

 ---

-# About

-This site is made for a course that shows people how to use their computer a little better to go from not knowing much programming all the way to using Python and Quarto.

-It's designed for engineers, scientists, or researchers who might benefit from some of these things, for example, if they've felt some pain points from things such as spreadsheets or not being able to publish their work.

 The GitHub repo that makes this site is [here↗](https://github.com/GSmithApps/zero-to-quarto-site)

-We want these scientists and researchers to get the benefits of using code -- chief among which are

-- version control and working with the open source community
-- publishing a website
-- using new packages